obokhove/MathslaboratoryUoL/wavetank/readme.md

 Note the group report (Thomas GoodFellow, Will Booker and Jacob von Alwon) and two individual reports (Thomas Goodfellow and Jacob von Alwaon) of 2015.

+# Design instructions including Arduino

+See in the appropriately named folder for extensive insr=truction by Thomas Goodfellow.

 # Usage
 06-03-2020 out; <used where>; XX-XX-2020 in.